-- 1. A strong desire or feeling of an overwhelming craving for a substance - 2.
-Reduced ability to control the intake of the substance: its beginning, end and dose, as indicated by the use of the substance in large quantities and for a period of time longer than intended, unsuccessful attempts or a constant desire to reduce or control the use of the substance. - 3.
+- 1. A strong desire or feeling of an overwhelming craving for a substance - 2. the ability to control the latter, end and, as indicated by its beginnings of substances and quantities of longer periods than a large amount of time, attempts or a desire to reduce or use the control of the substance. - 3.
 A withdrawal condition or withdrawal syndrome that occurs when the intake of a substance decreases or stops, as indicated by a complex of disorders characteristic of that substance or the use of the same (or similar substance) to relieve or prevent withdrawal symptoms. - 4.
 Increased tolerance to the effects of a substance, consisting in the need to increase the dose to achieve intoxication or the desired effects, or in the fact that chronic administration of the same dose of a substance leads to a clearly weakened effect. - 5.
 Preoccupation with the use of a substance, which manifests itself in the fact that: -they completely or partially give up other important alternative forms of enjoyment and interests for the sake of taking the substance, or in particular. that a lot of time is spent on activities related to acquiring and taking the substance and recovering from its effects. - 6.
 Continued use of the substance despite clear signs of harmful effects, as evidenced by chronic use of the substance with an actual or perceived understanding of the nature and extent of the harm